SL-itw/osrm-slurm/README.md

 `singularity exec --bind "${PWD}/data_car:/data_car" osrm.sif osrm-routed --algorithm mld /data_car/us-latest.osrm`

-Now repeat steps 1 and 2 for the other profiles and change folder names accordingly in step 3.
+Now repeat steps 1 and 2 for changing folder names accordingly.
+The same folder should change in step 3 when running the job when using the slurm code.

+Now that map data and files are in the proper place, calculations should become routine.